robocomp/web/gsoc/2022/posts/kaustab_pal/4-phase_2_coding_period.md

 In the video [ [Passing through narrow corridors] ]( https://youtu.be/1x6ngcrBRds ), you can see that the robot can now pass through the narrow corridors with the euclidean distance obstacle avoidance constraints.
+We can also observe that the obstacles are now represented in a much less conservative way.
 [ [Pull Rrequest #379] ]( https://github.com/robocomp/robocomp/pull/379 )